dennis-kachila/Orion-Agent/README.md

 ## Setup and Configuration

 1. Clone the repo into a regular MATLAB project (so paths auto-load).
+2. Run `setup_paths.m` to ensure all required directories are added to MATLAB's path.
-2. Set up your API key using one of the following methods:
+3. Set up your API key using one of the following methods:
    - **Environment variable**: Set `GEMINI_API_KEY` or `OPENAI_API_KEY` as environment variables
    - **Settings file**: Run `llm_settings.m` which will prompt you for your API key and save it securely
+   - **Batch file**: Run `set_api_key.bat` on Windows systems to set your environment variables

    > **⚠️ SECURITY WARNING**: Never hardcode API keys directly in source code files.
 Always use environment variables or a settings file that is excluded from version control (.gitignore).

-3. Start the application:
+4. Start the application:
+   - Run `launch_agent.m` to start the Orion Agent
-   - Open and run `app/AgentChat.m` in MATLAB.
-The UI creates an agent.Agent instance internally.
+   - Or open and run `app/AgentChat.m` in MATLAB for the UI interface

 > **Note**: The original App Designer file (.mlapp) has been converted to a standard MATLAB file (.m) for better compatibility.
 The keyboard shortcuts for sending messages have been removed to address compatibility issues with some MATLAB versions.
 Use the Send button to submit your requests.

+## Special Commands

+Orion Agent supports special commands that control its behavior:

+1. **@agent Continue**: Continues the previous conversation or task
+   - Usage: `@agent Continue` - Continues with default continuation prompt
+   - Usage: `@agent Continue: <custom prompt>` - Continues with a custom prompt

+   Example: `@agent Continue: Continue to iterate?` will continue the previous task with additional context

 ## API Key Security